Security Token Offerings: Blockchain technology and liquidity

-Security Token Offerings (STO) part 2: Leveraging the power of Blockchain technology to deliver liquidity to venture capital investments.
+Security Token Offerings (STO): Leveraging the power of Blockchain technology to deliver liquidity to venture capital investments.

 Among the many practical uses of blockchain technology to business owners, the rise of simpler, more accessible ways of fundraising stands out.
 Both entrepreneurs and investors benefit from this; entrepreneurs can issue tokenized company equity and investors can do the same for the funds they are assembling.
 With the inception of ever more popular Security Tokens, investors and entrepreneurs are able to make sure appropriate regulatory compliance is enforced on both sides of the investment funnel.